 Master a new tune on the guitar or another instrument that you have around.

-Google Free Easy Tunes for the Guitar and you’ll bring up tons of websites with ideas to get you started.
+Google Free Easy Tunes for Instrument and you’ll bring up tons of websites with ideas to get you started.

 #23.
 Make a Family Tree